 Verses 5 through 8 are interesting in that Judah is listed first, which is unusual.
 When the twelve tribes of Israel are listed usually Reuben, his older brother, is listed first.
 The thought here is that since Jesus and David came from the tribe of Judah, that is why it is listed first.
 Also, the tribe of Dan is not listed - which may be because Dan had some idolatry issues in Judges 18:30.
 Instead, Manasseh, one of Joseph's son's is listed - along with Joseph.

 Verse 12 is very powerful in that it has 7 attributes of God: "Blessing and glory and wisdom and thanksgiving and honor and power and strength belong to our God forever and forever."
 Will you attribute to God - Blessing?
 Glory?
 Wisdom?
 Thanksgiving?
 Honor?
 Power?
 Strength?
 Forever....?
 Has anyone read A.W.
 Tozer's book "The Attributes of God"?
-I haven't, but have heard it is terrific!
+I haven't, but it sounds intriguing.